alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 ## Computers, photography and images

 The visualization of images is fundamental in many areas, such as arts, professional photography, cartography, astrophotography, diagnostic medicine, historic preservation and movies.
-The quality of the images is very important to highlight details, like an artistic touch, an imprecision or an element that is imperceptible at first sight.
+The quality of the images is very important to highlight details, like an artistic touch, an imprecision, or an element that is imperceptible at first sight.

 On a computer screen, an image is represented by thousands of *pixels* (**pic**ture **el**ement), each *pixel* corresponding to a colour and its intensity.
 Consider an image of 1,024px x 768px = 768,432 *pixels*; if each pixel is RGBA and has 4 *bytes*, 1 for red, 1 for green, 1 for blue and 1 for transparency, this image will have a size of 3.1MB, which is quite large.
 However, by choosing proper compression techniques and file formats, we can have this image with the same quality and with a much lower file size.